graphile/crystal/examples/forum/TUTORIAL.md

   password_hash    text not null
 );

-comment on table forum_example_private.person_account is 'Private information about a person’s account.';
+comment on table forum_example_private.person_account is 'Private information about a person’’s account.';
 comment on column forum_example_private.person_account.person_id is 'The id of the person associated with this account.';
 comment on column forum_example_private.person_account.email is 'The email address of the person.';
-comment on column forum_example_private.person_account.password_hash is 'An opaque hash of the person’s password.';
+comment on column forum_example_private.person_account.password_hash is 'An opaque hash of the person’’s password.';
 ```

 > **Warning:** Never store passwords in plaintext!
 The `password_hash` column will contain the user’s password *after* it has gone through a secure hashing algorithm like [Bcrypt](https://codahale.com/how-to-safely-store-a-password/).
 Later in this tutorial we will show you how to securely hash a password in Postgres.